gvwilson/sensibleadventures/nardica/nardica.md

 but it held.
 He looked at her for permission to stop, then dropped the cable on the deck with a whoosh when she nodded.
-"So what do you think?" he asked.
+"Think it'll hold?" he asked.
-"Is it ready to string up?"

 Iffy shrugged.
 "Only one way to find out."